GAnjali/stock-visualizer/README.md

 # Stock Visualizer
 Stock visualizer is an application which is used to for 2 purposes, they are:<br/>
-- To visualize the behaviour of a stock using box-plot graph from the given data and given time interval.<br/>
+Task 1: To visualize the behaviour of a stock using box-plot graph from the given data and given time interval.<br/>
-- To help portfolio manager in comparing the selected Mutual fund stocks behaviour with the remaining stocks using the given data.<br/>
+Task 2: To help portfolio manager in comparing the selected Mutual fund stocks behaviour with the remaining stocks using the given data.<br/><br/>
 **Conditions included:**
 - Application reads the input stocks data from all_stocks_5yr.csv file in StockVisualizer/src/data directory .<br/>